coding-heresy/jormungandr/README.md

 obvious, look in this section for a defintion.
 When contributing code, please use these abbreviations where appropriate.

+* rslt - result, typically used to name an automatic variable that will return a value from a function so as to take advantage of named return value optimization
 * cncy - currency
 * ctrl - control/controller
 * def  - definition